ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/05-my-first-thread.md

 ### Clauses
 OpenMP is a shared memory programming model where most variables are visible to all threads by default.
 However, private variables are necessary sometimes to avoid race conditions and to pass values between the sequential part and the parallel region.
 Clauses are a data sharing attributes that allow data environment management by appending them to OpenMP directives

-For example, a *private* (*PRIVATE*) clause declares variables to be private to each thread in a team.
+For example, a `private` clause declares variables to be private to each thread in a team.
 Private copies of the variable are initialized from the original object when entering the parallel region.
-A *shared* (*SHARED*) clause specifically shares variables among all the threads in a team, this is the default behaviour.
-A full list of clauses can be found in <a href="https://www.openmp.org/spec-html/5.0/openmpse14.html">OpenMP documentation</a>.
+A `shared` clause specifically shares variables among all the threads in a team, this is the default behaviour.
+A full list of clauses can be found in [OpenMP documentation](https://www.openmp.org/spec-html/5.0/openmpse14.html).

 ## Loop constructs